garylirocks/quickrefs/azure-networking.markdown

 * **Azure Private Endpoint**: a special network interface for an Azure service in your vNet, it gets an IP from the address range of a subnet
 * Applications in the vNet can connect to the service over the private endpoint seamlessly, **using the same connection string and authorization mechanisms that they would use otherwise**;
-* You **DON'T** need a firewall rule to allow traffic from a vNet which can connect to a private endpoint, since the storage firewall only controls access through the public endpoint.
-Private endpoints instead rely on the consent flow for granting subnet access;
+* The Storage account **DOESN'T** need a network rule to allow traffic from the private endpoint, the network rules only control access through the public endpoint.
+Private endpoints instead rely on the consent flow for granting subnet access.

 Notes

+- A read-only network interface is created alongside a private endpoint
 - Connections can only be initiated in one direction: from client to the endpoint
 - **Outbound NSG rules do not affect PE connectivity, you could set a Deny-all outbound rule on the NSG, a PE could still connect to its service**
 - For some service, you need separate private endpoints for each sub-resource, for a RA-GRS storage account, there are sub-resources like `blob`, `blob_secondary`, `file`, `file_secondary`, ...